OBJECTIVES AND CONTENTS OF PROGRAM

 This program has a duration of six semesters, Bachelor’s Thesis included.

 General Studies account for 10 - 25% of the study programme.
 These courses train key competences for subsequent career fields.
 By building their own individual specialities, students are able to shape and amplify their academic profile.

 We recommend that students complete an internship within the duration of their studies.
-An internship can be elected in place of a course from the general studies area of the Business Studies bachelor’s program.
-In order to be awarded credit points for the internship it must be at least five weeks long.
+An internship can be recognized as a course from the general studies area of the Business Studies bachelor’s program.
+In order to be awarded credit points for the internship it must be at least five weeks long and may not be started before the end of the second semester.
 Students can gain support in searching for an internship position from the Career Centre at the university or from the faculty’s Office for Practical Experience and International Affairs.
-(Further information under: https://www.uni-bremen.de/en/wiwi/practice/offers-for-students/internships/).
+(Further information: https://www.uni-bremen.de/en/wiwi/practice-and-transfer/practical-experience-at-the-faculty/).

 When preparing an internship report 6 ECTS will be acknowledged within General Studies.